doomhack/GBADoom/README.md

 You will also need GBAWadUtil (https://github.com/doomhack/GbaWadUtil).
 To build this, you will need Qt Framework 5.13.

 1) Use GBAWadUtil to create a header file with the WAD data.
-Useage: GBAWadUtil -in path/to/iwad.wad -cfile path/to/iwadheader.h
+Retail, Ultimate and Doom2 wads have been tested.
+Plutonia and TNT should work.
+Usage: GBAWadUtil -in path/to/iwad.wad -cfile path/to/iwadheader.h
 2) This will create a big .h source file.
 It's the WAD data.
 Copy it to /source/iwad/
 3) Change the #include "iwad/doom1.gba.h" line in /source/doom_iwad.c if required.
 4) Ensure the DevKitArm tools are in your path.